uniswapfoundation/governance-processes/v3-deployments/v3-deployment-process.md

 While you can certainly complete both processes independently, the DAO has formed a cross-chain accountability committee that can help along the way.
 You can contact the committee here TODO: figure out the best way to solicit inbound.
 # Protocol Deployment and Bridge Configuration
 Deploying the Uniswap contracts and the relevant bridge infrastructure can occur at any point before the on-chain governance vote.
+The Uniswap accountability committee can provide technical assistant to new deployments.
+Please reach out to @0xkydo via twitter.

 ## Protocol Deployment
 Use the deployment script found here TODO: get link to deploy